collocations.org

 Collocations for critic - noun

-1. says what is bad/wrong with sth
+1. person who says what is bad/wrong with sth

-bitter, fierce, harsh, hostile, severe, trenchant
+bitter, fierce, harsh, hostile, severe, tough, trenchant (esp.
+BrE)

-She is one of her husband''s severest critics.
+She is one of her husband's severest critics.

 He is now a major critic of the nuclear industry.

-VERB + CRITIC
+VERB + critic

 She is looking for a chance to prove her critics wrong.

-CRITIC + VERB
+critic + VERB

 accuse sb